Connecticut Same-Sex Divorce Lawyers

 With that landmark ruling, Connecticut became the third state, after Massachusetts and California, to legalize same-sex marriages.
 All existing civil unions in Connecticut were officially recognized as marriages in October 2010.

 It took some time for the rest of the country to catch up.
 Years later, with the landmark U.S. Supreme Court decision in Obergefell v.
 Hodges in 2015, same-sex couples are permitted to marry on the federal level.

 No longer does the law, at either the state level or the federal level, make any distinction between marriages based on the sex of the partners.
 Same-sex couples have the same legal right to get married as heterosexual couples.

 We Provide Comprehensive Divorce Representation To Clients In Fairfield County

 It is important to emphasize that LGBTQ divorces and heterosexual divorces share more similarities than differences.
 The state's divorce laws are the same and the requirements are the same.
 Further, the core issues that need to be resolved before a marital separation can be finalized are also similar.

-At The Family Law Firm of Healy + Eliot, our Connecticut divorce attorneys are committed to providing truly comprehensive legal representation to our clients.
+At The Family Law Firm Healy Eliot + McCann, our Connecticut divorce attorneys are committed to providing truly comprehensive legal representation to our clients.
 Among other things, we have experience with: